 Many coparents lay out the expectations for planning travel with their child(ren) in the custody agreement as part of their parenting plan.
 Some of the rules laid out might answer questions like: What are acceptable areas to travel?
 Can the parents take the child(ren) out of state?
 How about out of the country?
 Does the parent planning the vacation have to get permission to take the child far away?

-Coparents can also choose to require each parent to give the other a travel itinerary before going on vacation.
-This can help parents feel more comfortable while their child(ren) are traveling and know how to contact them.
+Coparents can also choose to require each parent to give the other a travel itinerary and specific contact information before going on vacation.
+This can help parents feel more comfortable while their child(ren) are traveling.

-It is helpful to establish rules in the custody agreement while working with a family law attorney so each parent knows what to do.
+It is helpful to establish rules in the parenting plan while working with a family law attorney so each parent knows what to do.
 Then, a parent can confidently head out for their vacation and relax with their child(ren)!

 Planning Travel When You Don’t Have Established Rules